CPPR is working to make resource hub more expansive

 Michele Berendsen

-When the 1-800-CHILDREN Call Line + Resource Directory relaunched Nov.
-4, it not only had a new look, it also sported robust tools that will better support diverse families and communities across Kansas.
+When the 1-800-CHILDREN Call Line and Resource Directory relaunched on November 4th, it not only had a new look, it also sported robust tools that will better support families and communities across Kansas.
 In case you are not familiar, 1-800-CHILDREN (previously the Parent Helpline) has been serving Kansas families since 1993.
 It provides judgment-free, 24/7, confidential information, connection to local resources, and supports.

 CPPR has played a key role in the updating and rebranding of the statewide call line and resource directory, as part of our work with the PDG implementation grant.
 We are providing backbone support and technical assistance to our partners at the Kansas Children’s Service League, who operates the call line and resource directory.

 Stories are already rolling in about how this resource is helping families, says Danielle Brower, research project coordinator.
 But we’re not done.
-Right now, our group is hard at work ensuring the resource directory is equitable and inclusive of the needs of all Kansans:
+Right now, our group is hard at work ensuring the resource directory meets the needs of all Kansans.

-Users will be able to self-select filters.
-Danielle says we are currently exploring ways to customize available filters so people can self-select priority areas within the resource they are looking for.
-For example, a parent who needs LGBTQIA+ resources could check that option, then receive resources that meet those criteria.
+Users will have the ability to select their own filters.
+Danielle mentions that we are currently exploring ways to customize the available filters so that individuals can choose priority areas within the resources they are seeking.

 See what resources are available by visiting the 1-800-Children website